Roadmap

 - vaccination providers now have access to a service (Manage Your Appointment) that helps them manage millions of vaccination appointment slots across thousands of locations, as part of the Vaccinations National Booking Service

-- three additional school-aged vaccination providers in the Midlands, Hertfordshire, and East of England are using digital services for planning and recording HPV and MenACWY, TD/IPV and flu vaccinations in schools (Manage Vaccinations in Schools)
+- three additional school-aged vaccination providers in the Midlands, Hertfordshire, and East of England are using digital services for planning and recording all school-age vaccinations: HPV, MenACWY, TD/IPV, flu vaccinations and MMR(V) catch ups in schools (Manage Vaccinations in Schools)

-- helping clinicians and commissioners make more informed decisions by enabling vaccination data to flow more easily between GP and other clinical systems
+- helping clinicians and commissioners make more informed decisions by enabling vaccination data, including MMRV, to flow more easily between GP and other clinical systems

 Up next